sheaves/sheaves.github.io/me.md

 - Liang ([Generation name](http://en.wikipedia.org/wiki/Generation_name){:target="_blank"}; all my male cousins have this "middle" name)
 - Ze (Given name)

 I used to write simple snippets of code for this site, mostly in Python/Sage.
 Nowadays, I spend more time playing around with string diagrams.
+If I have enough time and motivation, I might post some stuff about string diagrams here someday.